OWASP/CheatSheetSeries/cheatsheets/Insecure_Direct_Object_Reference_Prevention_Cheat_Sheet.md

         return match;
     }).findFirst();

-    //We have marked the Backend Identifier class field as excluded from the serialization
+    //We have marked the Backend Identifier class field as excluded
+    //from the serialization
     //So we can send the object to front end through the serializer return movie.get();
 }